 Licensed Alcohol and Drug Abuse Counselor (LADAC)

-Substance abuse counselors in Tennessee must be licensed as either a Level I or Level II Licensed Alcohol and Drug Abuse Counselor (LADAC) by the Board of Alcohol and Drug Abuse Counselors to provide substance abuse counseling services.
+Substance abuse counselors in Tennessee must be licensed as either a Level I or Level II Licensed Alcohol and Drug Abuse Counselor (LADAC) by the Board of Alcohol and Drug Abuse Counselors (the Board) of the Tennessee Department of Health in order to provide substance abuse counseling services.
 These professionals provide assessment, treatment planning, case management, and counseling services to individuals and those impacted by substance abuse.
-The minimum educational requirement for Level I is a high school diploma.
-Either a bachelor’s or master’s degree is acceptable for Level II.
-The application can be completed online or by paper application and the fee is $310 as of August 2019.
+Level I LADACs must work under supervision at all times, while Level II LADACs can practice independently.
+The minimum educational requirement for Level I is a high school diploma and 270 hours of formal classroom training.
+Either a bachelor’s degree in a behavioral health-related field or a higher degree in another field is acceptable for Level II.
 Become an LADAC by completing the following steps:

 - Complete fingerprinting and criminal background checks.